 Here’s what most people don’t realize about distributing press releases:

-- Press release distribution services are expensive and rarely produce ROI.
+- Press release distribution services are expensive and rarely produce a return on investment (ROI).

 - Most ideas for press releases don’t need to be transformed into a traditional press release – a blog post will be sufficient.

-- You get better results by developing relationships with reporters and pitching them directly – or even cold-pitching reporters directly via email.
+- You get better results by developing and maintaining relationships with reporters and pitching them directly – or even cold-pitching reporters directly via email.
+Remember: journalists are people, too!
+Try not to waste their time, and be aware that saving them time (and finding the right journalists to pitch) can earn dividends far into the future.

 - Mass pitching is a terrible idea, and you (or your PR rep) should never do it.